Project proposal: Corrigibility and interruptibility of homeostasis based agents.

 Roland Pihlakas, October 2018, as a preparation for AI Safety Camp II

-This is the original project proposal based on which the “Diminishing returns and conjunctive goals: Mitigating Goodhart’s law.
-Towards corrigibility and interruptibility.” post was written.
+This is the original project proposal based on which the “Exponentially diminishing returns and conjunctive goals: Mitigating Goodhart’s law.
+Towards corrigibility and interruptibility.” post was later written.

 The initial conceptual basis for the current project: Essay about why the frameworks of AI goal structures should try to avoid maximising the utility and what should they aim for instead — Making AI less dangerous: Using homeostasis-based goal structures.